chbatey/akka-talks/presentation-paradox/src/main/paradox/index.md

 @@snip[x]($root$/../http-streams/src/main/java/streams/Intro.java){#flow-no .fragment}
 @@snip[x]($root$/../http-streams/src/main/java/streams/Intro.java){#sink-no .fragment}

+@@@@notes

-@notes[Before we dive into the specifics, let's start with some small examples to get a feel]
+* Before we dive into the specifics, let's start with some small examples to get a feel
+* Not brought into memory
+* Sink receives each element then it can be garbage collected
+* Types coming next

+@@@@

 @@@